The Best Costumes from The Sixth Season of Game of Thrones

 The scene where Daenerys wears this black gown is such a big pay-off moment.
-Not only is she finally sailing for Westeros but she wearing a color of her house, Black.
+Not only is she finally crossing the Narrow Sea to Westeros but she wearing a color of her house, Black.
 I have been hoping for a while she would embrace her Targaryen colors.

 The gown is the same cut as what she wore in Meereen as Queen.
 It has the long sleeves that nearly form a cape and a cut-out in the neckline with a forge bar attracting it together.
 Unlike those gowns this one is black and it has dragons embroidered at her shoulders.
 This gives her the look of power.

 The scene just speaks volumes about how far Daenerys has come, she isn’t playing a Dothraki Khaleesi or a Queen trying to rule a foreign city, it feels more like this is her as Queen without the influence of another culture.